json-schema-org/understanding-json-schema/source/conventions.rst

 Examples
 --------

-There are many examples throughout this document, and they all follow the same format.
+There are many examples throughout this book, and they all follow the same format.
 At the beginning of each example is a short JSON schema, illustrating a particular principle, followed by short JSON snippets that are either valid or invalid against that schema.
 Valid